neurocline/multigit/README.md

 Premake can also generate a makefile on Linux (`premake5 gmake`), but there's little point, as we have a perfectly workable one already.

+## Add posix-on-win32 porting layer

+Add headers and code to implement the pieces of Posix missing on Windows, so that the existing code builds and runs on Windows.
+This is imported from a separate project, `platforms`.